Skip to main content

 Strategic positioning

-How current agreement behavior should inform negotiation priorities, communication, and long-term decision-making.
+How current agreement behavior should inform negotiation priorities, communication, and long-term carrier decision-making.

 Core principle